Skip to content

 • Delta Flow: Overage due to friction losses (difference between Actual and Required).

-• Delta Press: Similarly applies to pressure; the most remote head has a Delta Press of 0.000.
+• Delta Press: Similarly applies to pressure; the most remote sprinkler will have a Delta Press of 0.000.

 Calculate 10

-The middle section summarizes values from the first part, including Sum Delta Flow (total flow overage).
+The middle section summarizes values from the first section, including Sum Delta Flow (total flow overage).
 A large Sum Delta Flow with a steep water supply curve might suggest adjusting pipe sizes.

 • Normal Pres.: Filled if Velocity Pressure option was checked.

-• Pf: Friction loss in the pipe segment (psi, Bar, KPa).
+• Pf: Pressure friction loss in the pipe segment (psi, Bar, KPa).

 • Elev/Fixed Pres.: Losses from elevation changes, backflow preventers, etc. (psi, Bar, KPa).

-• Flow: Flow in that pipe (gpm or lpm).
+• Flow: Flow through that section of pipe (gpm or lpm).

 Calculate 11